juggie/aa-proxy-rs/README.md

 >   This can occasionally cause connection issues — especially during the initial pairing phase when both Wi-Fi and Bluetooth are active.
 >   The problem is particularly noticeable on devices like the **Raspberry Pi Zero 2 W**.

-Work is currently in progress to support additional hardware platforms, including:
-- **AAWireless TWO** – thanks to collaboration with its creators
-- **Radxa Zero 3W**

 In theory, support can be extended to other hardware platforms in the future, as long as the following basic requirements are met:
 - USB OTG or USB Gadget mode support
 - Wi-Fi and Bluetooth (either built-in or via external adapters)

+Some work is already underway to bring support to more hardware platforms.
+For the latest updates or specific questions, feel free to ask on Discord.

 The latest stable SD card images are available on the [Releases page](https://github.com/manio/aa-proxy-rs/releases).